Geometry of Degeneracy in Potential and Density Space

-The mapping from potentials to the corresponding one-particle ground-state density in a many-particle quantum system and the possibility of its inversion forms the basis of density-functional theory (DFT) \cite{vonBarth2004basic,burke2007abc,dreizler2012-book,eschrig2003-book} and many of its variants \cite{ullrich2011-book,ullrich2014brief,Vignale1987,VIGNALE_PRB70_201102,ruggenthaler2014-QEDFT}.
-This theory is widely employed in electronic-structure calculations, allowing for a good balance between accuracy and computational cost.
-The problem can also be viewed as a control problem, where a potential that produces a given target density is sought.
-Despite its prominent role, the topological structure of the density-potential mapping is poorly studied, even within ground-state DFT.
-Notable exceptions are a work by \citet{ullrich2002} and a recent paper by \citet{garrigue2021-potential-density}.
-The former investigated the dimensionality of sets in potential space preserving a certain degeneracy in a finite-lattice system.
-This indicated that while degeneracy is quite common in the density domain, it remains rare in potential space (yet, the latter statement does not follow in their proof that fails to consider possible linear dependencies of conditions, see Section~\ref{sec:Ullrich-Kohn}).
 The authors of the paper at hand also started their inquiries in this area by focusing on finite-lattice systems, generalized by graphs, and a number of surprising results were already found, including the nullity of the celebrated Hohenberg--Kohn theorem for systems with special symmetry \cite{DFT-graphs}.
 The studied examples suggested a far-reaching conjecture on the special geometry of the mapping, about the connection between densities that arise from degenerate ground states, later called \emph{degeneracy regions}, and those for which the Hohenberg--Kohn theorem fails, as well as their corresponding potentials.